ashwin-gangadhar-mdb/maap-agent-builder/README.md

 ## Contributing

-Contributions are welcome!
-Here's how you can contribute to the project:
+Contributions to MAAP Agent Builder are welcome!
+Please feel free to submit a Pull Request.

+## License

+This project is licensed under the Apache License 2.0 - see the LICENSE file for details.

 1. **Fork the repository** and clone it locally
 2. **Create a new branch** for your feature or bugfix